Campus Buildings and grounds

 FRATERNITY/SORORITY PLOTS located at various campus sites reflect the pride of their respective chapters.
 They are carefully tended to benefit members and any other persons who wish to relax in these areas.

 G.R.
 LITTLE LIBRARY, air-conditioned, 2-story building, erected 1966 to replace the 1939 structure which the collections outgrew, is named for George Roscoe Little, Sr. (1873-1954), former Trustee Chairman.
-Renovations of the 1966 structure and were completed in 1978, with renovations thereof in 1982 and 1988.
-Besides stacks and circulation/reading areas, it contains study cubicles, offices and work spaces, display areas, and a 140-seat auditorium.
+Renovations of the 1966 structure were completed in 1978 (larger 2-story stack area added), with renovations thereof in 1982 and 1988.
+Besides stacks and circulation/reading areas, it contains study cubicles, offices and work spaces, display areas, and a 140-seat auditorium added in 1967.
 It has facilities to provide local CATV programming.
 With an elevator, the building is completely accessible to the handicapped; there are also provisions for the handicapped.
 A separate area contains documents of the University Records Center, protected by a fire suppression system.
 On November 21, 2002, a computer lab in the library was dedicated to the memory of the longtime former librarian, Dr. Claude Willis Green (1938 - 2001).

 GAZEBO (erected for aesthetics, February 1989) was razed 2003.